sudosays/pytorch-starter/README.md

 * Data such as datasets or test results are stored in Pandas DataFrame files.
 * Analysis is done in Jupyter notebooks.
-* Configurations and metadata are stored in TOML files (JSON and INI also possible).
+* Configurations and metadata are stored in INI files.
+    - To be replaced with TOML files (JSON also possible).

 ### Potential datasets used